Iowans welcome lower gas prices - NewsBreak

 The raceway has developed a sponsored program to offer some drivers a stipend to help with their fuel expenses to come to Knoxville to race.

 “On the driver side of it, drivers travel from out of state, several, Minnesota, Missouri, Nebraska, and all states around here that come to race here,” said Reed.
-“It cost a lot in diesel fuel to get here, those big trucks and trailers bring equipment here.”
+“It cost a lot in diesel fuel to get here, those big trucks and trailers bring equipment here.”2022 Festival of Trees underway at the Ho-Chunk Centre

 Downtown at the Coffee Connection, people may not buy a whole lot of gas, but they do follow what’s going on with fuel prices.